How to create a Carrier Management Strategy in 10 steps?

 In the end, you want to make successful matches between your customers and carriers while obtaining your own (company)goals.
 This means you need to gather information, insights and knowledge about your markets, competition, customers and carriers.

-Be aware of changing legislation and techniques.
-Take sustainability requirements like the planned ETS (Emission Trading System) for transport in Europe and the Paris Agreement, these will have impact on the transportation of goods.
-Also, long-term trends like a shortage of drivers are factors to take into account.
+Stay informed about changing legislation and techniques.
+Take sustainability requirements like the planned ETS (Emission Trading System) for transport in Europe and the Paris Agreement, which will have an impact on the transportation of goods.
+Also, long-term trends such as driver shortage are factors to consider.

 Be aware of transport market niches and specifics

-On top of general transport rules and trends, it's necessary to be aware of the niches and specifics.
-The market in Germany isn't the same as the Dutch or French market; different rates, laws, and equipment regulations are in place.
-An FTL (Full Truck Load) and a combined shipment need different materials and probably carriers alike.
-A successful carrier manager knows all disciplines.
+In addition to general transport rules and trends, it's necessary to be aware of the niches and specifics.
+The German market differs from the Dutch and French markets, as different rates, laws, and equipment regulations are in place.
+An FTL (Full Truck Load) and a combined shipment require different equipment and likely different carriers as well.
+A successful carrier manager is well-versed in all disciplines.

 Learn customer requirements & define carrier selection criteria

 By now, you have set some clear, smart goals.
-However, your customer has certain goals and processes as well.
-And with many carriers in the market, there is much to choose from.
+However, your customer also has specific goals and processes.
+With many carriers in the market, there is a wide range of options to choose from.
 So, if you want to find your cherries in the basket, you need criteria.

-Clear and mutually agreed criteria between you and your customer will help you manage expectations and find suitable matches.
+Clear and mutually agreed-upon criteria between you and your customer will help you manage expectations and find suitable matches.
 Knowing the ins and outs of your customers' products, processes, and preferences will get you ahead of the competition.
-To gather this knowledge, the SmartWay Logistic carrier management team always performs on-boarding interviews, both with your carrier and your customer.
-Topics to cover are service quality, freight rate, sustainability, handling equipment, schedule, and information technology.
+To gather this knowledge, the SmartWay Logistics carrier management team conducts onboarding interviews with both your carrier and your customer.
+Topics to cover include service quality, freight rates, sustainability, handling equipment, schedules, and information technology.

 Key takeaway: